-The Canadian Securities Administrators (the CSA or we) are publishing the following for a second comment period of 90 days, expiring on December 2, 2020:
+The Canadian Securities Administrators (the CSA or we) are adopting:

-- proposed amendments to National Instrument 94-101 Mandatory Central Counterparty Clearing of Derivatives (the National Instrument), and - proposed changes to Companion Policy 94-101 Mandatory Central Counterparty Clearing of Derivatives (the CP).
+- amendments to National Instrument 94-101 Mandatory Central Counterparty Clearing of Derivatives (the National Instrument), and - changes to Companion Policy 94-101 Mandatory Central Counterparty Clearing of Derivatives (the CP).

-Collectively, the proposed amendments to the National Instrument (the Proposed Rule Amendments) and the proposed changes to the CP are referred to as the Proposed Amendments.
+Collectively, the amendments to the National Instrument (the Rule Amendments) and the changes to the CP are referred to as the Amendments.